Special subvarieties of non-arithmetic ball quotients and Hodge Theory: Introduction

 where $\psi : {S_\Gamma}^{\an} \to \widehat{\mathbf{G}}(\Z)\backslash D$ is the period map associated to $\widehat{\mathbb{V}}$.
 Corollary \ref{gammadense} shows that $\widehat{\mathbf{G}}$ is the Weil restriction from $K$ to $\Q$ of $\mathbf{G}$.
 Such a map $\psi$ generalises the theory of modular embeddings of triangle groups \cite{MR931211, modularemb1} and Deligne--Mostow lattices \cite{modularemb2}.

 From a functional transcendence point of view, there are now two \emph{bi-algebraic structures} on $S_\Gamma$ (in the sense of \cite[Definition 7.2]{klingler2017hodge}): on the one hand, the one coming from the fact that its universal covering $X$ is semialgebraic and on the other, the one coming from the fact that $S_\Gamma$ supports a polarised integral VHS.
 Depending on the special structure we choose, we have two, a priori different, definitions of \emph{bi-algebraic subvarieties}.
 For example a totally geodesic subvariety is bi-algebraic with respect to $\pi$, that is, it is the image of algebraic subvariety of $X$ along $\pi$.
-More precisely, we will see that totally geodeisc subvarieties are $\Gamma$-\emph{special}, that is sub-locally hermitian spaces of $S_\Gamma$.
+More precisely, we will see that totally geodesic subvarieties are $\Gamma$-\emph{special}, that is sub-locally hermitian spaces of $S_\Gamma$.
 From a Hodge theoretical point of view it is natural to consider the image in $S_\Gamma$ of some algebraic subvarieties of $D$.
 Namely let $D'$ be a Mumford--Tate sub-domain of $D$, then any analytic irreducible component of $\psi^{-1} (\pi_\Z(D'))$ is an algebraic subvariety of $S_\Gamma$ by a famous theorem of Cattani, Deligne and Kaplan \cite{MR1273413} (for the fact that $\psi^{-1} (\pi_\Z(D'))$ contains finitely many connected components, see also the work of Bakker, Klingler and Tsimerman \cite{bakker2018tame}).
 We refer to such irreducible algebraic subvarieties $\psi^{-1} (\pi_\Z(D'))^0$ as $\Z$-\emph{special subvarieties}.
+We remark here that the definition of $\Z$-special subvarieties is non-trivial even for zero dimensional subvarieties, whereas every point of $S_\Gamma$ could be regarded as both a totally geodesic and a $\Gamma$-special subvariety.
+We will come back to this in Section \ref{pointsection}.
+Until then it is understood that totally geodesic, $\Z$- and $\Gamma$-special subvarieties are of dimension $>0$.